While working on my master's degree, I took a job teaching English. Here I was, a foreign student teaching college-level English. Quite ironic.

 - Momentum is low.

-They hear it all, and they feel the expectation to solve it all.
-So when someone shows up and not only identifies the problem but also suggests a solution, that person will instantly be a breath of fresh air and far more valuable than the nay-sayers who have no ideas for improvement.
+They hear it all and feel the expectation of solving it all.
+So when someone shows up and identifies the problem and suggests a solution, that person will instantly be a breath of fresh air and far more valuable than the nay-sayers who have no ideas for improvement.